-The other great thing besides peers are professors.
+The other great thing besides peers is all the professors.
 If you’re at a good screenwriting school, the professors will have the experience and wisdom of being there before.
 I know my professors at Boston University were very generous with their time and past knowledge.

 Not only were their notes great, but they advised me pitching, living in Los Angeles, handling tough bosses, and how to talk to actors/directors.

-Another thing getting a screenwriting degree at the right screenwriting school opened up for me were internships in Los Angeles.
+Another thing getting a degree in screenwriting at the right screenwriting school opened up for me were internships in Los Angeles.
 When I moved out here in 2012 I interned at Scott Free and for the TV show, Mad Men.
-I wouldn’t have had those internships without getting a screenwriting degree at a school that had successful alumni.
+I wouldn’t have had those internships without attending a school that had successful alumni.

 I was able to make connections and get a job right after graduation.
 That job helped me stay financially stable as I wrote on the side, and allowed me to meet amazing friends.